mattmakai/fullstackpython.com/source/content/posts/160516-install-redis-use-python-3-ubuntu-1604.markdown

     source ~/venvs/redistest/bin/activate

-Next we can install the redis-py from [PyPI](https://pypi.python.org/pypi) using the pip command.
+Next we can install the redis-py Python package from [PyPI](https://pypi.python.org/pypi) using the `pip` command.

     pip install redis

 <img src="/source/static/img/160516-redis-ubuntu-1604/pip-install-redis.png" width="100%" class="technical-diagram img-rounded">

-Alright, now it's installed in our virtualenv.
-Let's write some Python code to give it a try!
+Alright, now it is installed in our virtualenv.
+Let's write some simple Python code to try out give redis-py!

 ## Working with Redis from Python
-Fire up the Python REPL with the `python` command or write the following code in a Python file such as "testredis.py".
+Fire up the Python REPL with the `python` or `python3` command.
+You can also write the following code in a Python file such as "testredis.py" then execute it with `python testredis.py`.

     import redis
     # create a connection to the localhost Redis server instance, by